 5. Ignore links connected to your bank

-Never open those links which sometimes appear on your screen that show you as direct connection link to your bank account.
+Never open those links that sometimes appear on your screen and show you as a direct link to your bank account.

-You may also like
+You may also like: